 Federal land managers face a difficult task in managing lands to achieve multiple purposes: to provide recreational opportunities for popular, but often conflicting, motorized and nonmotorized recreational uses; to protect resources for future generations; and to determine which lands should be open for development (e.g., timber harvesting, livestock grazing, and energy development).
-BLM and FS managers formulate guidance, in some cases, on the nature and extent of land uses, including OHV use, through regulations, national policies, land and resource management plans, and area-specific decisions.
-The NPS is developing regulatory guidance and planning documents for individual park units.
-NPS also released draft Management Policies for a 90-day public review (70 Fed.
+BLM and FS managers formulate guidance on the nature and extent of land uses, including OHV use, through regulations, national policies, land and resource management plans, and area-specific decisions.
+In 2004, the NPS conducted an internal survey of current OHV use, authorized and unauthorized, and the extent of OHV damage (if any) at NPS units to respond to concerns raised by Bluewater Network.
+Currently, NPS is developing regulatory guidance and planning documents for individual park units, and considering what elements of OHV management may best fit under a national OHV management strategy.
+Meanwhile, on November 29, 2005, Bluewater Network and two other conservation groups sued DOI and NPS over alleged OHV damage to park resources.

+The NPS also released draft Management Policies for public review through February 18, 2006 (70 Fed.
 Reg.
-60852, October 19, 2005), part of ongoing efforts to review and revise policies guiding management throughout the national park system, including changing recreational uses and technology.
-(See [http://data2.itc.nps.gov/npspolicy/index.cfm] for current (2001) and proposed Management Policies.)
+60852, Oct.
+19, 2005; 70 Fed.
+Reg.
+71557, Nov.
+29, 2005), part of ongoing efforts to review and revise policies guiding management throughout the national park system, including changing recreational uses and evolving technologies.
+(See [http://parkplanning.nps.gov/document.cfm?projectId=13746&documentID=12825] for the proposed Management Policies and an annotated comparison between the 2001 document and current draft proposal.)
 The draft language requires "balance" between "conservation and enjoyment," whereas current policy states that "conservation is to be predominant" in conservation/enjoyment conflicts (sec.
 1.4.3).
-The draft defines key concepts ("conserve, preserve, protect," "impairment," "appropriate use," and "unacceptable impacts").
-The proposed polices also revise language pertaining to soundscape management (sec.
+The draft defines key concepts ("conserve, preserve, protect," "impairment," "appropriate use,"and "unacceptable impacts").
+The proposed policies also revise language pertaining to soundscape management (sec.
 4.9), use of motorized equipment (sec.
 8.2), and off-road vehicle use (sec.
 8.2.3).
 The extent to which these and other changes represent a shift in emphasis for management of motorized and other recreation is uncertain.

 The 109th Congress is considering legislation and conducting oversight on issues pertaining to recreation on federal lands.
 Several major issues are covered in this report, particularly motorized recreation on BLM and FS lands; use of personal watercraft and snowmobiles in certain National Park System units; overflights of national park units; and expansion of the National Trails System.
-Other issues addressed briefly cover recreation within the National Wildlife Refuge System; recreation at federal (Corps and Bureau) water sites; recreation fees; and Colorado River management within Grand Canyon National Park.
+Other issues addressed cover recreation within the National Wildlife Refuge System; recreation at federal (Corps and Bureau) water sites; recreation fees; and Colorado River management within Grand Canyon National Park.

 While this report focuses on recreation issues on federal lands, it does not cover additional issues affecting these lands comprehensively.
 For background on federal land management generally, see CRS Report RL32393, Federal Land Management Agencies: Background on Land and Resources Management, coordinated by Carol Hardy Vincent.
 Overview information on numerous natural resource use and protection issues is provided in CRS Report RL32699, Natural Resources: Selected Issues for the 109th Congress, coordinated by Nicole Carter and Carol Hardy Vincent.
 For information on NPS issues, see CRS Issue Brief IB10145, National Park Management, coordinated by Carol Hardy Vincent.
-Information on BLM and Forest Service lands is contained in CRS Issue Brief IB10076, Bureau of Land Management (BLM) Lands and National Forests, coordinated by Ross W.

-Gorte and Carol Hardy Vincent.
-For information on appropriations for federal land management agencies, see CRS Report RL32893, Interior, Environment, and Related Agencies: FY2006 Appropriations, coordinated by Carol Hardy Vincent and Susan Boren.
+Information on BLM and Forest Service lands is contained in CRS Issue Brief IB10076, Bureau of Land Management (BLM) Lands and National Forests, coordinated by Ross W. Gorte and Carol Hardy Vincent.
+For information on appropriations for federal land management agencies, see CRS Report RL33399, Interior, Environment, and Related Agencies: FY2007 Appropriations, coordinated by Carol Hardy Vincent and Susan Boren.